“This is a precious event to help bring closure to the memory of our loved ones. Thank you.” – 2019 Attendee

 A program encompassing beautiful music, readings and bulb planting to help individuals and families in our community to both mourn the death and honor the life of a loved one.
 This program is open to anyone who has had a loss and need not have had hospice care.
 The annual Community Remembrance is held at the Heritage Memorial Garden located at 545 West Western Avenue and welcomes 80-100 attendees each year.
 Local community supporter, Pam Babbitt developed the beautiful garden in honor of her late husband; a haven located in downtown Muskegon and an incredible representation of the love that remains even after a person dies.

 In our culture, mourning is becoming increasingly taboo.
 Grief is a natural and normal response to loss, and mourning is how one heals.
 It is our privilege to offer this opportunity to mourn and heal in an environment of acceptance and understanding.
-If you would like to participate in this meaningful event, please RSVP by Monday, September 17, 2018 by calling 231.728.3442 or email us at RSVP@HarborHospiceMI.org
+If you would like to participate in this meaningful event we are offering two sessions (2 PM and 6 PM), please RSVP by Monday, September 14, 2020.
+Online registration only by visiting HERE to register for an individual or family.

-Harbor Hospice, serving Muskegon, Oceana, Mason, North Ottawa, and West Newaygo counties.
+Harbor Hospice and Scolnik Healing Center, serving Muskegon, Oceana, Mason, Ottawa, and Newaygo counties.